cyberark/conjur-credentials-plugin/README.md

 ### Conjur Secret Definition

-The secrets that you want to access from Conjur must be defined explicitly.
-Use the **Conjur Secret Definition** page to define secrets as credentials of kind "Conjur Secret Credential".
+The secrets that you want to obtain from Conjur must be defined explicitly.
+Use the **ConjurSecret** tab to define secrets.
+Define them as credentials of kind "Conjur Secret Credential".

 ![Conjur Secret Definition](docs/images/ConjurSecret-Credential.png)